JEFRIN-55/FSK/README.md

 # FSK

 # Aim
-Write a Python program for the modulation and demodulation of ASK.
+Write a Python program for the modulation and demodulation of FSK.

 # Tools required
 - **Python**